beingnile/alx-low_level_programming/0x08-recursion/README.md

 ```

-All the files in this project are written in C, test in ubuntu 20.04 LTS and compiled using gcc.
+All the files in this project are written in C, tested in ubuntu 20.04 LTS and compiled using gcc.